 - Keynote Speaker of the 2010(8-10 Nov 2010) China Wuyi: International Yangsheng Tourism Peak Forum—Ye Fashan Daoist Yangsheng Cultural Theme Conference 2010中国武义•国际养生旅游高峰论坛- 叶法善道家养生文化专题研讨会: On the Modernization and Globalization of Daoist Yangsheng Culture．

 - Speaker of the Yangsheng Forum of the Third Daoist Cultural Festival to be held by Whole China Daoist Association at Qingcheng Daoist Temple and Sichuan University of China from 16th to 19th September 2010, with paper: On the Modern Value of Daoist Yangsheng tradition

-- Annual Conference of American Asian Philosophy on 17th to 20th February 2010 at Chicago, present paper entitle ‘On Chinese Concept of Harmony’ with no personal attending
+- Annual Conference of American Asian Philosophy on 17th to 20th February 2010 at Chicago, present paper entitled ‘On Chinese Concept of Harmony’ with no personal attending

 - 10th February 2010, in TRS Seminar Series of the University of Wales Lampeter to give a paper entitled as ‘Chinese religion: A Contextual Approach’